 Health Benefits of Craft Beer

-Over the centuries the consumption of beer has been linked to numerous health benefits.
-It can also be credited with saving lives – in the Middle Ages those who drank beer survived because harmful bacteria contaminating the drinking water were killed during the boiling stage of brewing.
+Over the centuries the consumption of beer has not only lead to numerous health benefits – it can also be credited with saving lives.
+In the Middle Ages those who drank beer survived because harmful bacteria contaminating the drinking water were killed during the boiling stage of brewing.
 Those who drank water didn’t.
 I am quite confident that we all have wise beer drinkers somewhere in our family trees.